Very dark almost black amber colour, minimum 90 mm Pfund.

 28.8% carob (Ceratonia siliqua) as the main melliferous plant, 26.5% asparagus (Asparagus spp.), 15.8% ivy (Hedera helix) and 7.3% common myrtle (Myrtus communis) as principal accompanying melliferous plants.

-Two hundred twenty units of 450 g in the spring 2020 harvest.
+One hundred and eighty units of 450 g in the spring 2020 harvest.

-Es Rafal de Planícia is an estate in the municipality of Banyalbufar, in the west of the island in the Serra de Tramuntana mountains, which have been declared a World Heritage Site by UNESCO in the Cultural Landscape category.
+Es Rafal de Planícia is an estate in the municipality of Banyalbufar, in the west of the island in the Serra de Tramuntana mountains, which have been declared a World Heritage Site by UNESCO.
 It covers 55 hectares and the estate’s distinctive features include its dry-stone terraces with olive trees that date back centuries growing on them, adapted to the mountainous landscape and its Mediterranean light, which colours an idyllic landscape with the sea and the mountains.